Thursday, 2 October 2025

 What did I think?

-I received an ARC to read and review for the blog tour and this is my honest and unbiased opinion.
+I received a gifted hardback to read and review for the blog tour; this is my honest and unbiased opinion.

 My rating: